netxms/netxms-doc/admin/service-monitoring.rst

 Second option is to use :term:`DCI` to monitor service.
 There are 2 subagents that provide service monitoring metrics: PortCheck and NetSVC.
-It is recommended to use NetSVC for all curl supported protocols.
-As it can check not only availability, but also response.
-For unsupported protocols can be used Custom check of PortCheck subagent.
+It is recommended to use NetSVC for all curl supported protocols, as it can check not only availability, but also response.
+For unsupported protocols Custom check of PortCheck subagent can be used.

 For HTTP services there is also option to use ECS subagent.
 This subagent has only 3 Metrics.
 Two of them calculate hash and last one measure time.